God doesn't use big battalions of soldiers to accomplish His purposes; He sends beautiful babies who go on to bless the world.

 Understanding the nature of God, and our own nature as a child of God, can strip us of pride and enable us with the power to learn.

 Christlike character is cultivated through our choices, not our circumstances or predispositions.
-We are always accountable for the outcome of our actions.
+We are always accountable for our actions.

 With an eternal perspective, God will help you—our granddaughters, and all women—fulfill your divine missions in the family, the Church, and the world.